31 Euphrosyne: Surface

-Euphrosyne is a C-type asteroid with a primitive surface possibly covered by thick ejection blanket from the collision that created its moon and collisional family.
+Euphrosyne is a C-type asteroid with a primitive surface possibly covered by thick ejecta blanket from the collision that created its moon and collisional family.
 There are no deep basins.
 Any craters larger than 40 km in diameter must have flat floors to not be visible in the VLT images, consistent with an icy C-type composition.
 The lack of craters could also be due to the young age of the surface.

 Mass and density

 The discovery of its satellite enabled the first accurate measure of Euphrosyne's mass in 2020, at 1.7±0.3×10^19 kg, and thus a density of 1.7±.2 g/cm3.
 The low density suggests that Euphrosyne is half water ice if internal porosity is 20%.

-Satellite and family
+Family

 Euphrosyne is the namesake of a complex family of about two thousand asteroids that share similar spectral properties and orbital elements.
 They are thought to have arisen from a recent collision approximately 280 million years ago.
 All members have relatively high orbital inclinations.
 The second largest body in this group, 895 Helio, is most likely an interloper.